’Tis the Season of Giving Less: A Salt Lake City Therapist’s Guide for Women Who Give Too Much

 Quality over quantity is important when we have this value of giving.
 Take care of yourself and MAYBE practice letting other people take care of you.
 You’re doing the best you can and just as you like to give to other people, try giving back to yourself.

-Working with an anxiety therapist can help.
+Working with an Anxiety Therapist in Salt Lake City can help.

 1. Schedule a free 15-minute phone consultation